 The condition might be caused by a head injury that affects the part of the brain that processes visual images.
-Some babies are born with cortical blindness sparked by an infection while they develop in the womb.
+Some babies are born with this disorder, sparked by an infection while they develop in the womb.
 Infections of the central nervous system, such as meningitis or encephalitis, might also lead to visual defects.
 Some patients develop the condition after brain surgery or stroke.

 Children born with this condition typically suffer other neurological problems.
 Vision impairment commonly affects children born with hydrocephalus, a condition where fluid collects in the brain.
 Youngsters with cerebral palsy and epilepsy might also experience brain dysfunction that leads to visual difficulties.

 Research shows that vision might fluctuate in people with the disease.
 Some vision might be possible, but blind spots typically appear in a patient’s field of vision.
 People with cortical blindness usually do not make eye contact when communicating with others and might display poor hand-to-eye coordination.
 Pointing at an object sometimes helps a patient focus his or her concentration enough to identify the object.